Pleroma-FE user guide¶

 #nsfw tag) - it will hide the images and videos behind a warning so that it won't be displayed instantly.

 * Subject line also known as CW (Content Warning) could be used as a header to the post and/or to warn others about contents of the post having something that might upset somebody or something among those lines.
 Several applications allow to hide post content leaving only subject line visible.
-As a side-effect using subject line will also mark your images as sensitive (see above).
+Using a subject line will not mark your images as sensitive, you will have to do that explicitly (see above).

 * Visiblity scope controls who will be able to see your posts.
 There are four scopes available: